yonglanliu/De_Novo_Peptide_Design/manual_setup.md

-# Installation Guide for Cyclic Peptide Design
+# Installation Guide for Peptide Design

 This guide will walk you through setting up the complete environment for cyclic peptide design targeting your homotetramer.